 Item Uncertainties Effect if Actual Results Differ from Assumptions Actuarial present value of promised retirement benefits Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries is engaged to provide the Authority with expert advice about the assumptions to be applied.
 The effects on the net pension fund liability for the Royal Borough of Kingston Pension Fund can be measured.
 For example a 0.5% decrease in the discount rate assumption would result in an approximate increase of £150m in the Fund's pension liability; a one year increase in member life expectancy would increase the liability by approximately £60m and a 0.5% increase in the salary increase rate would increase the liability by approximately £9m.
 McCloud There is further uncertainty arising from a legal challenge to the Government's transitional arrangements following the public sector pension reforms in 2015.
 The McCloud case was upheld by the Court of Appeal in December 2018 which found the transitional arrangements to be discriminatory on the grounds of age and gender.
-The Government was refused an appeal to the Supreme Court in June 2019.
-A full government response, incorporating the issues raised in earlier consultations, will be published in 2021 and changes to regulations are intended to come into force on 1 April 2023.
+Following consultation by government, the key features of the proposed remedy include levelling up benefits for the younger members who suffered discrimination using a form of final salary underpin.
+Final regulations are expected to be effective from 1 April 2023.
 The potential impact of the McCloud case has been assessed by the Government Actuary Department (GAD) on a national LGPS-wide basis using a range of remedies and assumptions.
 The Council's actuaries have applied the same assumptions as used to prepare the IAS26 report to the remedies in the GAD review which indicate a potential increase in pension liabilities of 0.3%.
 This figure is based on a worst case scenario and the impact will be reduced if the remedies proposed are not as extensive as in the original GAD report.
-Pooled property funds The assets held by the Pension Fund include properties and assets managed by Fund Managers on a pooled basis.
+Pooled property and private debt funds The assets held by the Pension Fund include properties and assets managed by Fund Managers on a pooled basis.
 As the assets are unquoted, values are estimated by Fund Managers using comparable market data, indices and data from third parties, as well as projected revenue streams associated with the assets.
-Due to the Covid-19 pandemic, there was very limited observable or reliable market data relating to property asset transactions at 31 March 2020, and there was significant uncertainty about revenue projections.
-Valuations were therefore reported on the basis of 'material valuation uncertainty'.
-Consequently, less certainty and a higher degree of caution should be attached to the property valuations in both 19/20 and 20/21 years.
-The property funds do not have published prices, are not regularly traded and have many unobservable inputs feeding into their valuations and so will be treated as level 3.
+Both the property and private debt funds do not have published prices, are not regularly traded and have many unobservable inputs feeding into their valuations and so will be treated as level 3.
 The potential impact of this uncertainty cannot be measured accurately.
-Total property funds held by the Pension Fund which have this uncertainty attached are valued at £65.3m, and a 10% change in the valuation of property would therefore equate to a difference of £6.5m in Fund value.
+For example, total property funds held by the Pension Fund are valued at £75.6m, and the variation around this value is estimated to be +/- 10%.